a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/05. Arrays Advanced - Lab/README.txt

 You are given two integers n and k.
 Write a function that generates and prints the following sequence: The first element is 1, every following element equals the sum of the previous k elements and the length of the sequence is n elements.

+05. Process Odd Numbers
+You are given an array of numbers.
+Write a function that prints the elements at odd positions from the array, doubled and in reverse order.

+06. Smallest Two Numbers
+Write a function that prints the two smallest elements from an array of numbers.